What Are the Symptoms of Breast Cancer?

 - Injuries that form scar tissue

 Talk to your doctor if you notice any kind of lump in your breast or armpit.
 Get medical care as soon as possible if you also have signs of an infection such as redness, swelling, or discharge.
+Find out more on causes and types of breast lumps.

 Breast Cancer Recurrence